for satisfaction with History courses

 On this course you will:

-- Examine modern history within British, American, African and European contexts.
+- Examine modern history within British, American, African, Asian, European, and Russian contexts.

 - Explore the effects of war, capitalism, urbanism, democracy, nationalism, citizenship, gender and ethnicity in the contemporary era.